sandstormports/gitlabhq/doc/integration/gitlab.md

 1. Save the configuration file.

-1. Restart GitLab for the changes to take effect.
+1. [Reconfigure][] or [restart GitLab][] for the changes to take effect if you installed GitLab via Omnibus or from source respectively.

 On the sign in page there should now be a GitLab.com icon below the regular sign in form.
 Click the icon to begin the authentication process.
 GitLab.com will ask the user to sign in and authorize the GitLab application.
 If everything goes well the user will be returned to your GitLab instance and will be signed in.

+[reconfigure]: ../administration/restart_gitlab.md#omnibus-gitlab-reconfigure
+[restart GitLab]: ../administration/restart_gitlab.md#installations-from-source